yeswanth/react-native-dynamic-tab-view/README.md

-## Open source check-list
-- [ ] GIF showing how the project works
-- [ ] Add Contributing.md & license for the project(figure out from Pavan)
-- [ ] Look at other open source repositories and add tests
-- [ ] Npm tags

 ## Features
 - Easy to use and easy to read code
 - No code difference between and Android and iOS